Tannerguo/tannerguo.github.io/_pages/about.md

       <h3>Crown Worldwide Group</h3>
       <h4>Inbound Leads Specialist</h4>
       <p>Feb 2025 - Present</p>
-      <p>Serving as a key point of contact for incoming inquiries, coordinating solutions and guiding clients through the relocation process.</p>
+      <p>Operating as one of 4 point of contacts for incoming enquiries, coordinating tailored solutions and guiding clients through the relocation process.
+Supported the implementation and ongoing refinement of a new phone system, including its AI driven features</p>
     </div>
   </div>